tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 _Case 2_

 The Ad was NOT detected by the content-script.
 Here we need to debug the parsing code (/src/js/adn/parser.js) to figure out where it is failing.
 You can use the debugger to do this, but it may also be useful to turn on the vAPI.debugAdParsing flag on whichever platform you are using (either in platform/chromium/vapi-client.js OR platform/firefox/vapi-client.js).
-For more details about how parser works, and a guideline of what the log messages mean, please check: [How does parser.js work](https://github.com/dhowe/AdNauseam/wiki/Developer-FAQ#how-does-parser.js-work-).
+For more details about how parser works, and a guideline of what the log messages mean, please check: [#how-does-parserjs-work).

 #### How do I debug a text-ad that is being hidden, but not found?